chage/beancount-clj/README.md

 The container maps the timezone file and the `~/.m2` folder.
 The user root in container is `/app`, and project root in container is `/app/beancount-clj`.
 The container exposes REPL at `0.0.0.0:3002` for interactive development and debugging.

+UPDATED: I was advised to use `uv` to resolve this versioning issue.
+Please see above.
+But I’ve kept the Docker setup, just in case someone needs it.